dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 The completed code containing the transitions added in this practical can be found in `step13-complete`.

-### Summary
+## Summary

 We added transitions to Energy Explorer.
 Adding a basic transition to the group `transform` attribute was a relatively straightforward change but it made a huge difference to the visualisation.
 Country groups animate to new positions and fade in or out if their visibility changes.
 We also fine tuned the transitions, modifying the duration and adding a staggered transition for a nice visual effect.

 We also saw how the transitions can be fine tuned.
-We added code to fade in each group in its final position (rather than flying in).
+We added code to fade in each group in its actual position (rather than flying in).

 If you’ve made it this far and are reasonably happy with what you’ve learned you deserve a big well done!
 Most of Energy Explorer is complete and all that’s left is adding a legend and some detailed styling.